jkomoros/prompt-garden/README.md

 Required parameters:
 - `query` - The value to use as the query point.
 It may be a pre-computed embedding or a string, in which case it will be first converted to an embedding, operating the same as how the `embedding` seed does.
-- `k` - The number of similar items to retrieve.
+- `k` - (optional) The number of similar items to retrieve.
 The result will have a lenght of up to k.
+If not provided, defaults to 1.

 Environment:
 - `memory` - The name of the memory to use when retrieving.